clln62/shopazonRelatedItems/README.md

 ## Challenges & Learning

-This project was created by a group of Army veterans that were passionate about developing and learning new technologies.
-This app was an opportunity for us to showcase our skills that developed as a team and culminated in this project.
+This app allowed me to look at the bigger picture while working in a group of six Army veterans to build a monolithic application that would later come together in a proxy server.

 ### Challenges